Stop Competing With Yourself

 It’s the kind of cannibalization issue that sneaks up over time, especially if your keyword research isn’t tied to a clear content plan.
 You might have multiple blog posts or pages optimized for the same target keyword, thinking it will boost visibility.
 But in reality, this kind of content cannibalization often harms your search rankings instead of helping them.

 When search engines like Google see several competing pages focused on a similar keyword, they don’t know which one to prioritize.
-That confusion creates internal competition within your own site, splitting authority and reducing your overall SEO effort.
+That confusion creates internal competition within your own site, splitting authority and reducing the success of your SEO campaign.

 What Is Keyword Cannibalization?